poxyran/poxyblog/src/pages/21-08-2020-using-idapython-to-fix-coronalock-iat.md

 004BE2F4    FF95 B10F0000   CALL DWORD PTR SS:[EBP+FB1]                          ; call GetProcAddress
 ```

-Here's the picture of the .data section with all the function names:
+Here's the picture of the ``.data`` section with all the function names:

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/function_names.PNG)

 # Fixing the IAT <a name="fixingiat"></a>

-The right way to do the work, let's say a "conservative" way, if you wish, is to find where the new IAT is built and take notes of the start address and size in order to feed an IAT re-builder such us ImportREC in order to build the new IAT in a new section **before** dumping the process.
+The right way to do the work, let's say a "conservative" way, if you wish, is to find where the new *IAT* is built and take notes of the ``start address`` and ``size`` in order to feed an *IAT* re-builder tool such us ImportREC in order to build the new *IAT* in a new section **BEFORE** dumping the process.
 But let's suppose that we missed that part, what can we do at this point?.
-Another solution is to use the information we have in Ollydbg to feed an IDAPython script in order to rename the addresses we have in IDA and make the static analysis in IDA a little bit easier.
+Another solution is to use the information we have in *Ollydbg* to feed an *IDAPython* script in order to rename the addresses we have in *IDA* and make the static analysis in *IDA* a little bit easier.
 So, I basically wrote the following script in order to fix that:

 ```python
 import idautils